-First introduced Spring 2019 by the Provost’s Office, mid-semester progress reports now require faculty to fill out information about students’ academic progress.
+First introduced in Fall 2018 by the Provost’s Office, mid-semester progress reports now require faculty to fill out information about students’ academic progress.
 These reports are compiled to show which students may require extra help to satisfy their contracts.
 Faculty are required to write reports about enrolled first years, second years and students on probation.
 However, most students are unaware about the new data collected about them.

 Written narrative evaluations at the end of the semester have been the only feedback given to students since the 1960s.
 Last semester, the Provost office began requiring mid-semester progress reports from faculty on students.
 The reports were initially intended for first-year students only but were expanded to second years and students on probation this fall to continue tracking those who may need more active support.
 The reports ask faculty to write about students attendance, completion of homework and ratings of concern for students class performance.

 “They are brief surveys with check-boxes for either “no concern” or various concerns and a space if a professor wants to add a comment,” Associate Provost Suzanne Sherman said in a follow-up email interview.